PollyKazakova/network_platform/README.md

 # network_platform
-Platform for creating different posts
+Platform for creating different posts with text and image contexts.